jessp01/jam/README.md

 php-aware was developed by Mikko Koppanen.

+# What does JaM monitor?

+    - PHP errors of all levels [see http://php.net/manual/en/errorfunc.constants.php]
+    - Slow requests
+    - Peak memory usage during request

 # How does it work?

 The jam extension overrides Zend's Engine zend_error_cb(), set_error_handler() and restore_error_handler() with a custom function that takes a copy of the current context, sends the error to the backends set in the aware.storage_modules directive and then calls the original error handler(s).